OpenACalendar/OpenACalendar-Web-Core/vagrant/readme.md

 ### Testing on the app box

 You can also run tests on this box, but this will run slowly and we recommend you use the tests vagrant box instead.
-To run tests:
+But if you must, to run tests:

-    vagrant ssh app
+    vagrant ssh app7
     ./test

-## The app box (in php7)

-The box app7 is the same as the box app, except it runs PHP7 instead.
-Set it up the same way.

 ## The tests box